mmdagent/mmdagent-mirror/MMDAgent/Release/AppData/Julius/phone_m/README.txt

 ===============================================================================
-                    Acoustic Model for Julius version 1.3.1
+                     Acoustic Model for Julius version 1.4
-                           release December 25, 2012
+                           release December 25, 2013

 The work is released as a part of MMDAgent (http://www.mmdagent.jp).
-This model was trained by using Japanese Newspaper Article Sentences (JNAS).
+These models were trained by using Japanese Newspaper Article Sentences (JNAS).

 *******************************************************************************
                                     Copying